-IT IS FURTHER ORDERED that Settling Defendant obtain acknowledgments of receipt of this Order:
+IT IS FURTHER ORDERED that Settling Defendants obtain acknowledgments of receipt of this Order:

-A. Settling Defendant, within 7 days of entry of this Order, must submit to Plaintiff Federal Trade Commission an acknowledgment of receipt of this Order sworn under penalty of perjury.
-B. For 5 years after entry of this Order, Settling Defendant for any business that such Defendant, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for Fundraising or Fundraising Services; and (3) all principals, officers, directors, and LLC managers and members of any third-party facilitators that Defendants have business relationships with and who are engaged in providing Fundraising or Fundraising Services to the same Charitable Organizations that Defendants provide Fundraising or Fundraising Services to; and (4) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
+A. Each Settling Defendant, within 7 days of entry of this Order, must submit to Plaintiff Federal Trade Commission an acknowledgment of receipt of this Order sworn under penalty of perjury.

+- B. For 15 years after entry of this Order, Settling Defendant Gelvan for any business that he, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, and each Corporate Defendant, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for Fundraising or Fundraising Services and all agents and representatives who participate in Fundraising or Fundraising Services; and (3) all principals, officers, directors, and LLC managers and members of any third-party facilitators that Defendants have business relationships with and who are engaged in providing Fundraising or Fundraising Services to the same Charitable Organizations that Defendants provide Fundraising or Fundraising Services to; and (4) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
 Delivery must occur within 7 days of entry of this Order for current personnel.
-For all others, delivery must occur before they assume their responsibilities.
-C. From each individual or entity to which Settling Defendant delivered a copy of this Order, Settling Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.
+For all others, delivery must occur before they assume their responsibilities. - C. From each individual or entity to which a Settling Defendant delivered a copy of this Order, that Settling Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.